Mission: To provide development opportunities that empower young Edmontonians to create positive change.

 Is running projects all you do?

 No. JCI chapters have a full schedule of social activities to let you meet and network with other members on a personal basis.
-Fellowship is spontaneous.
+Friendship and networking is spontaneous.
 You'll have to look hard to find a member that says we don't have fun.

 I like to travel, how can JCI help me?